 GENERAL ISSUES YES NO Do you need to check that your income has been accurately reflected in your Social Security benefits estimates?
 If so, consider reviewing your most up-to-date Social Security benefits statement.
 Check the accuracy for all years of reported income, and be sure to report any discrepancies to the Social Security Administration (SSA).
-Be mindful that your Primary Insurance Amount (PIA) assumes you keep working until you file, and does not reflect adjustments for inflation.
+Be mindful that your Primary Insurance Amount (PIA) assumes you keep working until you file, and does not reflect adjustments for inflation (or reductions due to the Government Pension Offset "GPO" or Windfall Elimination Provision "WEP").
 Are you concerned about when you will receive your first check after filing for your Social Security retirement benefits?
 If so, consider keeping enough money available for short-term needs, as it may take up to 3 months before receiving your first check after filing.
 Are you currently below the required 40 Social Security credits for receiving a Social Security retirement benefit?
 If so, consider whether it makes sense to continue working in order to meet the minimum eligibility requirements.
 Be aware that 1 Social Security credit is earned for every \$1,810 in earnings (for 2025), with a maximum of 4 credits allowed per year.
 Do you need to review the options you may have if you change your mind about when to file?
-If so, consider the following: If you have claimed your benefits less than 12 months ago, you may be able to do a "withdrawal of application" (i.e., pay back benefits received and continue to delay) to allow your benefits to continue growing.
-If you have already reached your full retirement age (FRA), you may be able to suspend your benefits for continued growth (up until age 70) or submit a retroactive filing (i.e., file as if you had claimed earlier).
+If so, consider whether a retroactive filing (file as if you had claimed earlier) or an application for "withdrawal of benefits" (pay back benefits received and continue to delay) makes sense for your situation, but be mindful of the limitations that apply to each of these options.
 CLAIMING ISSUES YES NO Do you need to review whether it makes sense to claim your Social Security retirement benefits early?
 If so, consider whether certain factors (e.g., poor health/longevity, single, no dependents, lack of savings, etc.) may lend themselves to filing early. (continue on next column)